 Just before America entered World War II Ed Hill, as the story is written and shown below, was a squadron leader with the American Volunteer Group, the A.V.G., more commonly known as the Flying Tigers, fighting alongside Chiang Kai-shek's troops for a free China.
 On the second scramble of a given day, right after pulling a Zero out of the sky as shown above, his P-40 was attacked from behind.
 No bullets struck him directly, but several others passed through the cockpit shattering the instrument panel and damaging his controls.
 He was forced to make a rough belly-landing in the jungle, in the process wrecking his craft and being rendered unconscious.
 When he awakened he found himself in the compound of a powerful masked local warlord called Wu Fang.
 As well, all of his wounds were bandaged and injuries treated.

 The warlord had Hill's plane repaired to full and complete combat ready flight status.
 Then, he found himself more or less indentured, forced to become the pilot in the only plane in the warlord's air force, Hill's P-40.
 On a combat mission for the warlord he ran out of fuel and had to make a forced-stick landing, realizing the warlord restricted his fuel supply to reduce any chance of escape.
-In the middle of the night a group of guerillas opposed to the warlord breaks Hill out of his cell, escaping in his plane to the guerilla stronghold.
-Not long afterwards, the Japanese, in their forward march, sweep up large tracts of territory surrounding the guerillas who remain virtually unknown.
+In the middle of the night a group of guerrillas opposed to the warlord breaks Hill out of his cell, escaping in his plane to the guerrilla stronghold.
+Not long afterwards, the Japanese, in their forward march, sweep up large tracts of territory surrounding the guerrillas who remain virtually unknown.
 About the same time he arrives at the stronghold he hears on the radio that the Flying Tigers were disbanded and all the pilots and crew sent home.
-From a secret airstrip hewed out of the mountains by the guerillas and the rest of the Flying Tigers gone, Hill continues to wage a fight against the Japanese, becoming the Lone Tiger.
+From a secret airstrip hewed out of the mountains by the guerrillas and the rest of the Flying Tigers gone, Hill continues to wage a fight against the Japanese, becoming the Lone Tiger.
 Below is the Lone Tiger's origin story as found in Warfront #37, September 1966 with art by Wally Wood:

 In the above main comic-text, our hero Ed Hill, the Lone Tiger, is saved and returned to health via the assist of a masked warlord calling himself Wu Fang.
 Wu Fang, although vying for maintaining the control and expansion of his own territory against the Japanese invaders, is not doing so for the betterment of China and it isn't long before the Lone Tiger escapes the warlord's clutches and jumps ship to the Free China side.
 As for myself, on more than one occasion during my lifetime I have found myself in situations where I have had run-ins with Asian warlords.
 Please see: